Did MSNBC’s Rachel Maddow Ride Trump’s Coattails To Latest Conquest? [Opinion]

 — Rachel Maddow MSNBC (@maddow) March 14, 2017

-Her fans, as well as many anti-Maddox folks tuned in with bated breath to see what she had on Trump.
-As The Fox Insider reported from back in March, This “big reveal” had Twitter exploding in anticipation.
+Her fans, as well as many anti-Maddox folks, tuned in with bated breath to see what she had on Trump.
+As The Fox Insider reported in March, This “big reveal” had Twitter exploding in anticipation.
 Maddox has not made a secret of her dislike for Donald Trump, so people surmised a scandal was about to unfold with what she had.

-Maddox herself amped up the crowds with her shouting from the Twitter rooftops she had Trump’s tax returns, as in plural.
-She had one, just one, from 2005 and there wasn’t a thing in that return that caused an eyebrow to raise or a jaw to drop.
+Maddox herself amped up the crowds with her shouting from the Twitter rooftops that she had Trump’s tax returns, as in plural.
+She had one, just one, from 2005 and there wasn’t anything in that return that caused an eyebrow to raise or a jaw to drop.
 People were peeved over her promise of a big reveal.

 Maddox addressed all the backlash by saying people expected too much.
-Just because she said she had the tax returns doesn’t mean she had “damning information.”
+Just because she said she had the tax returns didn’t mean that she had “damning information.”
 Maddox continues to get the anti-Trump crowd to tune into her show for her nightly “storytelling” about Trump.

 This isn’t the first time someone who made Trump a frequent topic of their news reporting was pushed to the top of their game.
-The former Fox News personality, Megyn Kelly, had her time of verbal sparring with Trump and it appears this might have been what put her on top, so much so that she was offered an amazing contract to stay at Fox.
-Instead, she went over to NBC, but she had many other news channels out there wooing her at the time.
+Megyn Kelly, the former Fox News personality, had her time of verbal sparring with Trump and it appears this might have been what put her on top, so much so that she was offered an amazing contract to stay at Fox.
+Instead, she went to NBC, but she had many other news channels out there wooing her at the time.

 In the three weeks since Megyn Kelly’s new Sunday news magazine premiered, ratings have steadily declined https://t.co/eGTJYDI5WR